About The Truman Group: Our Team

 Fran Ellers, LCSW, LMFT

-Fran Ellers changed careers in midlife to obtain a master’s degree in social work 12 years ago; she has clinical licenses in both social work and couples and family therapy.
-She first practiced therapy with individuals, couples, and families in her home state of Kentucky, then moved overseas for her husband’s Foreign Service career.
-She has now lived in three countries and has seen expat clients in person and online for more than four years.
+Fran Ellers changed careers in midlife to obtain a master’s degree in social work in 2010; she has clinical licenses in both social work and couple and family therapy.
+She first practiced therapy with individuals, couples, and families in her home state of Kentucky, then moved overseas for her husband’s foreign service career.
+She has now lived in three countries and has seen expat clients in person and online for more than five years.
 Fran understands how hard it can be to cope with depression, anxiety, or relationship problems on top of the stresses of living abroad.
-She uses a range of therapeutic approaches that draw from her strengths-based social work background, family systems training, and experience with Gottman Method couple therapy.
-With individual clients, she often incorporates cognitive behavioral (CBT), narrative, solution-focused, and dialectical behavior therapy (DBT) techniques.
+She uses a range of therapeutic approaches that draw from her strengths-based social work background and family systems training.
+Fran is certified and has training and experience in EMDR, and may incorporate its approach with both individuals and couples.
+She is also trained through Level 3 in Gottman Method couple therapy.
+With individual clients, she may incorporate cognitive behavioral, narrative, and solution-focused techniques.

 George Ellis, PsyD, LP